bevyengine/bevy-website/content/learn/contribute/helping-out/creating-examples.md

   - Game examples live in `examples/games`, with each game example getting its own dedicated subfolder.
   - Stress tests live in the root level `stress-tests` folder.
   - Testbeds live in the root level `tests` folder, subdivided by domain (e.g. `3d`).
+- Each of these subfolders has a `README.md` file with a table listing of the examples.
 - Each example should consist of exactly one `.rs` file, except where assets or shaders are required.
   - Game examples are an exception to this, and should be structured as self-contained small projects with a realistic file and module structure.
 - Assets live in `/assets`, organized by kind, rather than by example.